ZhoraiOS/shakeGesture/README.md

 # shakeGesture
 Shake and get popular film info realtime

-In Current File Some Bug Please Remove Audio Shaking Time and it should work it I Will Make Changes ASAP.
+In Current File Some Bug Please Remove Audio in Shaking Time and it should work it I Will Make Changes ASAP.